1. Voting Procedures

 The league consists of two divisions.

-The following teams are in the North Division: Army, Caldwell, Cornell, Mansfield, and St. Thomas Aquinas.
+The following teams are in the North Division: Army, Cornell, Mansfield, Molloy and St. Thomas Aquinas.

-The following teams are in the South Division: Alderson Broaddus, Chestnut Hill, Navy, and Penn.
+The following teams are in the South Division: Caldwell, Chestnut Hill, Navy and Penn.

 4. League Champion

-The league champion will be decided by a game played between the winners of the North and South division one week after the end of the regular season on either a Friday or Saturday.
+The league champion will be decided by a game played between the winners of the North and South Divisions one week after the end of the regular season on either a Friday, Saturday or Sunday.

 A. A division champion shall be the team with the highest winning percentage in divisional games.

-4. If still tied, compare records with common cross-divisional opponents.
+iii.
+If still tied, compare records against common cross-division opponents.

-6. If at any point the tie is broken in a multiple team tie, the remaining teams will begin the process again at 1.
+v.
+If at any point the tie is broken in a three-plus team tie, the remaining teams will begin the process again at step one (head-to-head results).

-F. The team with the best overall record is the home team and will choose what jersey color they want to wear.
+E. The team with the best overall record is the home team and will choose what jersey color they want to wear.
 If the two teams have the same record, then the tie-breaker is head-to-head.
-If still tied, then record versus common opponents.
+If still tied, or the two teams did not play each other during the regular season, then record versus common opponents will be used.
 If still tied, then a coin toss will determine the home team.

 5. Practice Sessions